 For the purposes of this essay, which concerns the paradoxically conflicting nature of electromagnetic inscription, at once enduring and ephemeral, we may separate the development of electromagnetic composites into three historical periods, each leaving behind a distinctive media sediment.
 A summary of that history is as follows:

-First, ith the advance of telecommunications, we observe the increasing admixture of human-readable text and machine-readable code.
+First: with the advance of telecommunications, we observe the increasing admixture of human-readable text and machine-readable code.
 Removable storage media such as ticker tape and punch cards embodied a machine instruction set meant to influence a mechanism, which in turn produced human-legible inscription.
 Unintelligible (to humans without special training) machine control code was thereby mixed with plain text, the “content” of communication.
-The two data streams unify in transmission, an then diverge into separate reception channels.
-An encoded message could at once mean “hello” and “switch gears,” depending on the interpretive apparatus.
+The two data streams converged in transmission, an then diverged into separate reception channels.
+An encoded message could at once mean “hello” to a human recipient, and “switch gears,” to a machine.

-Second, whereas ticker tape and punch cards were legible to the naked eye, magnetic tape, a medium which supplanted paper, made for an inscrutable substance, inaccessible directly without instrumentation.
+Second: whereas ticker tape and punch cards were legible to the naked eye, magnetic tape, a medium which supplanted paper, made for an inscrutable substance, inaccessible directly without instrumentation.
 In the 1950s and 1960s machine operators worked blindly, using complicated workarounds to verify equivalence between data input, storage, and output.
 Writing began to involve multiple typings and printings.
-Specialized magnetic reading devices were developed to make inscription more apparent and to establish a correspondence between input, storage content, and output of entered text.
+Specialized magnetic reading devices were developed to establish correspondence between input, storage content, and output of entered text.
 The physical properties of electromagnetic inscription also allowed for rapid re-mediation.
-Tape was more forgiving than paper: it could be written and re-written at high speeds and in volume.
-However, the opacity of the medium has also placed it, in practice, beyond human sense.
+Tape was more forgiving than paper: it could be written and rewritten at high speeds and in volume.
+The opacity of the medium has also placed it, in practice, beyond human sense.

-Finally, the appearance of cathode-ray tube (CRT) displays in the late 1960s restored a measure of legibility lost to magnetic storage.
-The sign reemerged onscreen in a simulacrum of archived inscription: typing a word on a keyboard produced one sort of a structure on tape or disk and another on-screen.
+Finally: the appearance of cathode-ray tube (CRT) displays in the late 1960s restored a measure of legibility lost to magnetic storage.
+The sign reemerged onscreen in a simulacrum of archived inscription: typing a word on a keyboard produced one sort of a structure on tape or disk and another on screen.
 The two related contingently, without necessary congruence.
 The lay reader-writer lost the direct means to secure a correspondence between visible trace and stored mark.
-An opaque black box of “word processing,” a set of rules for transmediation, began to intercede between simultaneous acts of reading and writing.
+An opaque black box of “word processing,” rules for transmediation, began to intercede between simultaneous acts of reading and writing.

-I have selected three paradigmatic textual artifacts to mark this episodic history: Hyman Goldberg’s Controller, patented in 1911; the Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for the lack of a better name, the Display System, introduced by Douglas Engelbart in 1968.
-Each illustrates a distinct sediment of abstraction, which in aggregate comprise contemporary laminates.
-Together, these devices document a story of a fissure at the heart of our contemporary textual predicament.
-The inscription appears at one plane to the eye, to the hand for editing in another, and yet elsewhere from a machine perspective, for storage and automated processing.
+In what follows, I have selected three paradigmatic textual artifacts to mark this episodic history: Hyman Goldberg’s Controller, patented in 1911; the Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and the Display System, introduced by Douglas Engelbart in 1968.
+Each represents a distinct sediment, which in aggregate comprise contemporary textual laminates.
+Together, these devices document a story of a fissure: The inscription appears at one plane to the eye, to the hand for editing in another, and yet elsewhere from a machine perspective, for storage and automated processing.
 The sign attains new capabilities at each stage of its physical transfiguration, from thought to keystroke, pixel, and electric charge: ephemeral in some aspects and enduring in others.

 First Sediment: Code and Control